- Complete the non-matriculated student form (complete all information)

 Course 4: OT 754 Advanced Concepts in Neuroscience II

 Tuition is assessed per credit at the graduate level.
 Please visit the Registrar’s tuition page to view the current fees.
-Use the drop down menu to choose Jefferson School of Health Professions and Occupational Therapy Doctoral Program to view current per credit tuition rate.
+Use the drop down menu to choose Jefferson College of Health Professions and Occupational Therapy Doctoral Program to view current per credit tuition rate.
 University technology and library fees are assessed each semester.

 Jefferson alumni receive a 25% tuition discount.
 Employers may have funds budgeted to pay for tuition, either as tuition reimbursement programs or continuing education funds.
 For information about how to pay tuition and a monthly payment program click here.